Patient education: Pacemakers (Beyond the Basics)

 ●Inherited genetic abnormalities that are not necessarily associated with a structural problem of the heart, but may result in an arrhythmia (such as the long QT syndrome)

 ●Abnormalities in the control and regulation of the heart rate and vascular tone by the nervous system, leading to fainting (called neurocardiogenic syncope)

-●Diseases of heart muscle tissue, called cardiomyopathies (see "Patient information: Dilated cardiomyopathy (Beyond the Basics)" and "Patient information: Hypertrophic cardiomyopathy (Beyond the Basics)")
+●Diseases of heart muscle tissue, called cardiomyopathies (see "Patient education: Dilated cardiomyopathy (Beyond the Basics)" and "Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)")

 ●Therapy with certain medications that may alter the heart's normal rhythm